go-goyave/goyave/v6_CHANGELOG.md

     - database config is not included in the default config.
 If you use a database, you can add it with composing `database.Config` in your config struct.
 Use a `map[string]database.Config` if you need multiple connections.
     - GOYAVE_ENV renamed to ENV.
 Only effective when using the default source.
 - slog:
-  - global default logger
+  - global default logger.
+The default handler is json if the ENV variable is equal to "prod" or "production" (case-insensitive), else it's dev mode.
   - context integration.
 The logger is now stored and distributed through the context.
-The logger is added to the server's base context
+The logger is added to the server's base context.
+  - A context is now attached to a logger.
+This context is used by default for log operations that don't specify a context (`Info`, `Warn`, etc...).
+  - Added missing WithGroup method.
   - skip the log earlier if log level not enabled for better performance
+  - slog.New now takes slog.Option variadic parameter.
+For now it's mostly for OpenTelemetry configuration.
 - server:
   - New server take a *config.Base and options.
 Server doesn't auto load the configuration anymore.
   - added options for MaxHeaderValueCount and DisableClientPriority